dx-han/retail-analysis/README.md

 Attention

 - The format of txn_date must be Year-Month-Day (%Y-%m-%d) without any information about hour, minute, and second
-- The prefix of each customer_id must be 'id'.
-For example, if the input of customer id for the 1st row is '1200', an error will be raised.
-Instead, 'id1200' is accepted.
+- I highly recommend adding 'ID' in front of each customer_id.
+For some automatically-convenient reasons, pandas will read number as int/float even though they are stored as string in the csv file.
+To ensure the format of customer_id is string, adding 'ID' will be safe and no error will be caused during the calculation.

 Structure of Input